dewiniaid/BlueprintExtensions/README.md

 to the north edge of a blueprint will snap to the north edge of the blueprint in its native rotation -- not the current on-screen one.
 The functionality is still fully useable, it just may require a bit of "Which key do I actually need to hit" confusion.

+* Landfill is new and not thoroughly tested.

 ## Unknown Issues